hanrichard/Notebook/aws/aws learning doc/applications.md

 - RDS is a transactional database and is not a supported Kinesis Firehose destination.

 - Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.

+- Amazon EC2 provides you access to the operating system of the instance that you created.

+- Amazon EMR provides you a managed Hadoop framework that makes it easy, fast, and cost-effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.
+You can access the operating system of these EC2 instances that were created by Amazon EMR.